 \subsubsection{Contrastive Learning}

-Our scene-contrastive learning step follows some of the recent works~\cite{He_2020_CVPR}~\cite{Chen_2021_CVPR} with two key differences: (a) unlike the image or shot-augmentation focused pre-text tasks previously used, we define scene-level pretext task that uses commonly available movie-level information making it more effective for long-form video understanding, and (b) our use of ViT-based~\cite{dosovitskiy2020vit} scene-encoder allows variable-length inputs and the possibility to adopt large-scale pre-trained models, which is not something that previously used ResNet-based encoders~\cite{Chen_2021_CVPR} could offer.
+Our scene contrastive learning step follows some of the recent works~\cite{He_2020_CVPR}~\cite{Chen_2021_CVPR} with two key differences: (a) unlike the image or shot-augmentation focused pretext tasks previously used, we define scene-level pretext task that uses commonly available movie metadata making it more effective for long-form video understanding, and (b) our use of ViT-based~\cite{dosovitskiy2020vit} scene encoder allows variable-length inputs and the possibility to adopt large-scale pre-trained models, which is not something that previously used ResNet-based encoders~\cite{Chen_2021_CVPR} could offer.

 Specifically, we define our pretext task as a dictionary look-up for the scenes selected at the end of our movie similarity learning step.
 That is, given a query scene $q$, its positive key scene $k_0$ is determined in $\mathbf{P}_\textrm{scene}$, and the objective is to find $k_0$ among a set of random scenes $\{k_1, k_2, ..., k_K\}$.
-The problem is converted to a $K+1$-way classification task by calculating similarity with dot product, and we use InfoNCE as the contrastive loss function \cite{oord2018representation}:
+The problem is converted to a ($K+1$)-way classification task by calculating similarity with dot-product, and we use InfoNCE as the contrastive loss function \cite{oord2018representation}:

 where $f(\cdot | \theta_q)$ is the query encoder with parameters $\theta_q$ updated during back-propagation, $g(\cdot | \theta_k)$ is the key encoder with parameters $\theta_k$ learned by momentum update as done in \cite{He_2020_CVPR}, and $\tau$ is the temperature as illustrated in \cite{wu2018unsupervised}.